ESA-APEx/apex_documentation/instantiation/token.md

 # APEx instantiation API's login

-APEx provides secure single-sign-on for all it's instantiation services.
+APEx provides secure single-sign-on for all its instantiation services.
 This aids projects in implementing security best practices.

 For services with a user interface, the login should be self-explanatory.
 For interacting with API's directly however, an